Psychological Health/Traumatic Brain Injury

 The Psychological Health and Traumatic Brain Injury Research Program (PH/TBIRP) was established by Congress in FY07 in response to the devastating impact of TBI and PH issues, including post-traumatic stress disorder (PTSD), on our deployed Service members in Iraq and Afghanistan.
 Appropriations totaling $300M—$150M each for TBI and PH (including PTSD)—were assigned to the CDMRP for the purpose of soliciting and managing critical TBI- and PH-related research and development efforts to benefit Service members, veterans, and other beneficiaries of the military health system.

-Additional congressional appropriations for the PH/TBIRP were assigned to the USAMRMC between FY09 and FY14, and a modified execution model, including assignment of program strategic oversight to USAMRMC-based research program areas aligned with the OASD(HA), was established.
-As directed by the OASD(HA), the Defense Health Agency, Research, Development, and Acquisition (DHA RDA) Directorate manages and executes the Defense Health Program (DHP) Research, Development, Test, and Evaluation (RDT&E) appropriation, which includes the PH/TBIRP.
-The DHA RDA Directorate leverages PH/TBIRP funding to support ongoing research and development in three core DHP research program areas assigned to study PH and TBI, including:
+Additional congressional appropriations for the PH/TBIRP were assigned to the USAMRDC between FY09 and FY20, and a modified execution model, including assignment of program strategic oversight to USAMRMC-based research program areas aligned with the OASD(HA), was established.
+As directed by the OASD(HA), the Defense Health Agency (DHA), Research and Development Directorate (J9) manages and executes the Defense Health Program (DHP) Research, Development, Test, and Evaluation (RDT&E) appropriation, which included the PH/TBIRP.
+The DHA RDA Directorate leveraged PH/TBIRP funding to support ongoing research and development in three core DHP research program areas assigned to study PH and TBI, including:

 - Joint Program Committee-5/Military Operational Medicine Research Program (JPC-5/MOMRP)

 - Joint Program Committee-6/Combat Casualty Care Research Program (JPC-6/CCCRP)